Visit this page to view current Parks and Community Services Department projects.

 Parks and Recreation Strategic Plan

-This past year, the City of Watsonville Parks and Community Services Department has been working with Verde Design to lead a community input process to develop the Department's Strategic Plan and park master plans for the City Plaza and Ramsay Park.
-Results of the community input process will be used to create the strategic direction and priorities of the Parks and Community Services Department for the next 5-10 years.
-The resulting Strategic Plan will serve as an action plan and update to the 2009 Parks and Recreation Master Plan.
+In 2019, the City of Watsonville Parks and Community Services Department worked with Verde Design to lead a community input process to develop the Department's Strategic Plan and park master plans for the City Plaza and Ramsay Park.
+A comprehensive community input process was used to create the 2020 Parks and Recreation Strategic Plan that identifies priorities for the Parks and Community Services Department for the next 5-10 years.
+The Strategic Plan serves as an action plan and update to the 2009 Parks and Recreation Master Plan.

 Watsonville City Plaza Expansion and Revitalization Project

 Through the planning process described above, a community driven Master Plan for the City Plaza has been created.
-The City has applied for a grant through the State of California's Department of Parks and Recreation to fund this project and is expected to hear back in Spring 2020.
-In the meantime, City staff are working towards installing a permanent restroom in the Plaza in the summer of 2020.
+The City received a $3.4 million Prop 68 Grant through the State of California's Department of Parks and Recreation to fund this project.
+Design work will begin soon, with construction beginning mid to late 2023.
+In the meantime, City staff are working towards installing a permanent restroom in the Plaza that will open mid-2022.
 Please use the following links to view more information on the project.
 For more information on this project, please contact Nick Calubaquib at email@example.com.

 In the late night hours of Monday, July 8, 2019, the Watsonville Police Department responded to a fire at Muzzio Park.
 The Fire Department arrived to extinguish the fire that was caused by vandals who had placed wooden pallets under the Park’s playground structure and set them on fire.
 The fire was quickly brought under control and no other Park amenities were affected, however, the playground structure was completely destroyed.